 Big Ten Wrestling Set to Compete in NCAA Championships

-Wrestlers from all 12 Big Ten schools will head to Wells Fargo Arena in Des Moines,
+Wrestlers from all 12 Big Ten schools head to Scottrade Center in St. Louis this

-Iowa, this weekend to compete in the 2013 NCAA Wrestling Championships.
-The
+weekend to compete in the 2012 NCAA Wrestling Championships.
+The championships begin

 The ESPN family of networks will provide coverage for the entire event.
 All six